 Sometimes life gets in the way, and our travel plans change.
 But what happens if you’ve booked your trip with frequent flyer miles?

 The good news is that airlines have policies in place to make sure you can get them back.
-The bad news is that each policy is different, and there are a range of fees attached to canceling reward tickets.
+The bad news is that each policy is different, and there is a range of fees attached to canceling reward tickets.

 As with everything in the travel world, it’s important to read the fine print before you book.
 When planning for your next getaway, be sure to understand the biggest airlines' cancellation policies for reward tickets.
 In some situations, it could make sense to pay to get your miles back.